Letter to T.N. TalfourdThomas Noon Talfourd | Born: 1795-05-26 in Reading, Berkshire, England. Died: 1854-03-13 in Stafford, Staffordshire, England.

 Edited by Kellie Donovan-CondronKellie Donovan-Condron, Ph.D., Founding Editor, Advisory Board, Formerly Adjunct Lecturer in Arts & Humanities Babson College

 Kellie Donovan-Condron writes primarily about the intersection of urban literature and the Gothic in the Romantic era.
 Her research interests are an interdisciplinary mix of literature, history, and material culture.
 Additional areas of particular interest include women's writing, consumerism and consumption in literature, Southern Gothic, and questions about genre and social networking.
 In the summer of 2013, she was selected to be a summer scholar in the National Endowment for the Humanities seminar Reassessing Romanticism.
-She is coding Mitford's epic poem Blanch for the Digital Mitford Archive, and has co-authored with Elisa Beshero-Bondar an article analyzing Mitford's correspondence network across her lifetime.
+She has co-authored with Elisa Beshero-Bondar an article analyzing Mitford's correspondence network across her lifetime.
 Previously, she worked on a grant to digitize a collection of 17th- and 18th-century maps and ephemeral materials through the Tufts University Perseus Project.

 .